 The “King Fahd Causeway” is a 26 km long highway.
 The causeway connects in the North the main island with the city of Al Khobar in Saudi Arabia.
-The causeway is a four-lane bridge with an artificial island on the halfway.
+The causeway is a four-lane bridge with an artificial island at halfway.
 This island is, in particular, the checkpoint between both countries.

 Like everywhere in the Arabic world Bahrain has also a souq.
 The Bab Al Bahrain is a building and the main gate to the Manama Souq.
 The souq is a huge area in the north of Manama’s old business district.
 Countless dealers offer their goods here.
 Spices, clothes and even gold are available.

 As part of the Arabic world, the island has a long history.
-The Bahrain Fort Museum has an exhibition of findings, relics and artifacts from the history of the island.
+The Bahrain Fort Museum has an exhibition of findings, relics and artefacts from the history of the island.
 The museum is easy to find in the northwest of the island.
 The museum isn’t far from the Qal’at al-Bahrain ruins field.
 It’s an archaeological site in Bahrain.
 However, the ruins hill was probably for a long time the main settlement on the island.